Nevenall/gulp-bookshelf/devlog.md

 We'll make an icons folder that's a sibling of static and create a task for them to compile them as svelte components.

+## 2.23.2020

+got lots of stuff working.
+thinking about parameterizing meta theme color, have gulp do a replace

+header is doing pretty good. maybe time to clean up the color theming and implement the dark/light mode toggle.

+then we can do the slide out drawer.